waseem-medhat/blog/content/posts/why-r.md

 A rather unique strength of R is that it is surrounded by a big and active community that are passionate about it and helpful to each other and to newcomers as well.
 R-related questions and answers can be easily found on [Stack Overflow](https://stackoverflow.com/questions/tagged/r?tab=Frequent), so most (if not all) of your errors in your first learning steps have already been addressed there.
 The R community on Twitter and LinkedIn also exchange lots of Q&A and tips.

-* * *
+---

 This is my own perspective of why R is such a great tool for biostatisticians to learn and use.
 I hope you found it informative, and let me end it with a quote:

 > "Programs like SPSS are busses, easy to use for the standard things, but very
 > frustrating if you want to do something that is not already preprogrammed.
 R
 > is a 4-wheel drive SUV (though environmentally friendly) with a bike on the
 > back, a kayak on top, good walking and running shoes in the passenger seat,
 > and mountain climbing and spelunking gear in the back.
 R can take you
 > anywhere you want to go if you take time to learn how to use the equipment,
 > but that is going to take longer than learning where the bus stops are in
 > SPSS."
 >
-> --- <cite>Greg Snow</cite>
+> --- Greg Snow